- Currently serving: Farmington, New Mexico

 Away from Navajo Brethren in Christ Mission, Ben and Eunice managed a trailer park and served nearly eight years with Navajo Ministries, Inc., in Farmington.
 They taught Theological Education by Extension (TEE), Navajo reading, and From Creation to Christ Bible studies.
 In 1991, they started Light of Life Church before eventually returning to the Navajo Brethren in Christ Mission in 1998.

-In 2003, Ben and Eunice began serving in a new post involving contextualized church planting and incarnational living.
-They continue teaching TEE and Navajo reading, mentoring church planters, and discipling individuals.
+In 2003, Ben and Eunice began serving in a post involving contextualized church planting and incarnational living.
+Though the Stoners have officially retired as of May 1, 2020, they continue serving the Navajo people through BIC U.S. World Missions.
+They are actively involved with teaching TEE and Navajo reading, mentoring church planters, and discipling individuals.